All-time rosters by defunct NFL franchises (Akron Indians/Pros–Cleveland Indians/Bulldogs)

 This is a list of players who have appeared in at least one regular season or postseason game for defunct National Football League (NFL) or All-America Football Conference (AAFC) franchises.
 This list contains franchises sorted alphabetically from "Akron Indians/Pros" to "Dayton Triangles".
-For the rest of the franchises, see all-time rosters by defunct NFL franchises (Detroit Heralds–Muncie Flyers) and (New York Brickley Giants–Washington Senators).
+For the rest of the franchises, see all-time rosters by defunct NFL franchises (Cleveland Tigers/Indians–Miami Seahawks) and (Milwaukee Badgers–Washington Senators).